Fernando de Villanueva: Early political career

-Later, he left Saint Martin and traveled to Nueva Vizcaya (the current Chihuahua and Durango, Mexico), where served on the lands of the Tepehuán people, particularly in the Guanaceví mines and San Pedro.
+Later, he left Saint Martin and traveled to Nueva Vizcaya (the current Chihuahua and Durango, Mexico), where he served on the lands of the Tepehuán people, particularly in the Guanaceví mines and San Pedro.
 In these places, Villanueva obtained the titles of justicia mayor and capitán a guerra ("chief judge" and "war captain").
 He managed to establish peace with the indigenous of the place, which allowed him to raise the tax known as the "Quinto Real".
 During his administration, Villanueva was faced with a revolt, which he managed to quell.
 After leaving the site, he joined the Armada de Barlovento.

 In 1644 he fought in the Thirty Years War.
 On September 14, 1647, Villanueva was appointed as Alcalde Mayor y Capitán de Guerra in other three places: Autlán, and the ports of Christmas and the Cape.
 Also, on August 25, 1653, Villanueva began to serve as captain of the presidio of San Sebastian, Chiametla and Acaponeta, in the Kingdom of Nueva Vizcaya.

 Later, on November 21, 1654, Villanueva traveled to Chametla and Acaponeta with a troop of soldiers from San Sebastian to stop a war that the various indigenous tribes were waging against each other.
 On the other hand, the Jesuit priests warned Villanueva that the Amerindian were planning a revolt against the Spanish government.
 So, over the next two years, Villanueva researched the villas and managed to prevent the revolt.

 On September 12, 1659, Villanueva was assigned as judge protector of several Indigenous peoples of Saltillo, particularly of the Guachichiles and Tlaxcala.
 He began his duties on November 15, 1659.
 While he was in charge, he fought against the Amerindians from border areas who wanted to invade the Guachichiles territory, and protected the Saltillo's royal warehouses.
 During the conflict, the troops of Villanueva caught numerous invaders, including some children.
 However, the children were used to make a pact with the rebels: they would be returned to them if the rebels left the territory.
 The pact was a success.
 After the peace was established, Villanueva delivered supplies and clothes to forty-five warriors captured in order to ensure the peace was accepted by the former invaders.
 After that, Villanueva let them go.
 Villanueva left office on December 1, 1661.